Interpolation-Based GR(1) Assumptions Refinement: Evaluation

 Table~\ref{tab:TestCases} provides a summary of both case studies.
-The columns \textbf{In} and \textbf{Out} contain the number of input and output variables in the specification alphabet respectively; \textbf{A} and \textbf{G} contain the number of assumptions and guarantees respectively; \textbf{MaxPlay} contains the maximum number of states in a counterplay among all the counterplays used in the refinement process; \textbf{MaxUnr} reports the maximum unrolling degree reached in any step of the approach before reaching the termination condition; \textbf{TreeDepth} corresponds to the depth of the recursion tree; \textbf{MaxAltRef} is the maximum number of alternative refinements computed to rule out any single counterstrategy (it corresponds to the maximum number of children of an internal node in the recursion tree); \textbf{\#Ref} shows the total number of refinement sets computed that make the property realizable.
+The columns \textbf{In} and \textbf{Out} contain the number of input and output variables in the specification alphabet respectively; \textbf{A} and \textbf{G} contain the number of assumptions and guarantees respectively.